 4. Less Crowded!

 And this is exactly what you need for a perfect peaceful walk in nature.
 On our travels to St Mary’s, where I was doing my sponsored walk this summer, we stopped at several places on the south coast and some of them were just too overcrowded.
 It is much harder to enjoy nature when the area is full of tourists.
 Luckily it wasn’t too jammed on St Mary’s Island.
 It’s summer when children have long holidays so it’s natural that most people take holidays during that season.
-However, given the travel restrictions during the pandemics, many people decided on a Staycation.
+However, given the travel restrictions during the pandemic, many people decided on a Staycation.
 For this reason, people were packed like sardines at some of the places we visited.

 You are less likely to have this problem in autumn.
 Especially during the pandemic, this is the best time to stay active whilst also keeping safe.
 It’s also easier to find accommodation, and the prices are usually lower than during the peak season.
 You will also avoid the long queries for facilities and attractions.
 And you don’t need to feel that someone is going to push you over if you spend too long admiring a masterpiece or the view.
 These make autumn the perfect time for reflection, connection with nature as well as yourself and God.
 And this brings me to my last point.